Pellizzon/Projeto2-React/README.md

 - Run the Server `npm start`

 ### 4)  Use the App
-- Make sure you have a song playing (or paused) on a Spotify app
 - Visit http://localhost:3000
 - Click 'Log in with Spotify' and log in (right click it)